- Our Services

 - Ask The Doctor

-At Total Care Dental we use the latest in radiation free laser cavity detection.
-We also have on-site CT scanning determine if your existing treatments (fillings, root canals, bridges, crowns) are affecting your overall health.
+Total Care Dental is about Hope, Health and You.
+Our team is committed to providing excellent service and care as well as state-of-the-art treatments.
+We use the latest in radiation free laser cavity detection.
+We also have on-site CT scanning determine if your existing treatments (fillings, bridges, crowns) are affecting your overall health.

 Brushing and flossing after each meal is the first step to ensuring optimal dental health.
 However, it isn’t the only necessity to keeping your teeth and gums healthy.
 Despite regular brushing and flossing, food and bacteria in the mouth will leave hardened deposits called tartar.
 These hardened deposits, if not routinely removed, can cause cavities, tooth decay, and gum disease.
 There are many toothpastes and mouth rinses on the market that reduce the amount of plaque or tartar build up, but none can completely prevent it.
 Routine or preventive cleaning appointment should be a part of everyone’s dental hygiene regimen at least once every six months.